datagraph/cl-ndbapi/INSTALL.md

     NIL
     * (quit)

-Observe that the call correctly retrieved the colums observing the given `low` and `high` bounds, which are based on the order `GSPO`, that is, `Graph`, `Subject`, `Predicate`, `Object`, and that the result is also ordered accordingly.
+Observe that the call correctly retrieved the columns observing the given `low` and `high` bounds, which are based on the order `GSPO`, that is, `Graph`, `Subject`, `Predicate`, `Object`, and that the result is also ordered accordingly.